76065cb7 f11a 4f2d 805d de7f92fab2a6 5eddfd5f

 Learn More About Us

-Vision – To help change the lives of women and their families.
+Vision – To help change the lives of women and their families and together build a stronger relationship with God.

 Purpose – To build, strengthen, and support women’s cooperatives throughout Africa.

-Mission – In partnership with Africa Hope Initiatives, Africa Women’s Hope Initiative (“AWHI”) is a spiritually based ministry with a goal to provide women opportunities to (1) earn a savings bonus or (2) secure a microloan.
-A savings bonus or micro loan allow women to start or grow small businesses under the oversight of a local women’s cooperative.
+Mission – In partnership with Africa Hope Initiatives (Kigali, Rwanda), Africa Women’s Hope Initiatives (“AWHI”) is a spiritually based ministry with a goal to provide women opportunities to (1) earn a savings bonus or (2) secure a microloan.
+A savings bonus or microloan allow women to start or grow small businesses under the oversight of a local women’s cooperative.

 What is a savings bonus?
 The women’s cooperative agrees to save a certain amount of money.
 Once their goal is reached, they receive a savings bonus.
 The amount of the savings bonus is dependent upon the amount received in donations and the number of women’s cooperatives visited in any given year.

-What is a Micro Loan?
-A $50 loan lifts women and their families out of proverty.
-The micro loan program is a zero interest program.
+What is a Microloan?
+A $50 or $100 microloan helps lift women and their families out of poverty.
+The loan amount is based on the need in the area/region a women lives and their ability to pay it back.
+The microloan program is a zero interest program.
 Payments are made weekly and the cooperative group meets regularly, pray together and share the experiences of their business.
 Each cycle is sixteen weeks (four months), and once the loan payment is completed, an evaluation meeting is held.
 The loan is returned to the borrowers by adding the capital from the business, which is referred to as graduation of capital.

 These values will be at the forefront of all decisions related to the ministry: